jackcbaker/ds-kubernetes-templates/README.md

 1. **[Job template](https://github.com/jackcbaker/ds-kubernetes-templates/tree/main/1-job)**

-Jobs are the basic building plot of most of these templates.
+Jobs are the basic building block of most of these templates.
 This template gets you building and debugging a data science job.

 2. **[CronJob template](https://github.com/jackcbaker/ds-kubernetes-templates/tree/main/2-cronJob)**